0xchase/opensampler2/README.md

 ---

 ### Promotion
- - Convert every pianobook library to this format programatically
+ - Convert every pianobook library to this format
- - Create amazing UIs
  - Create several awesome libraries to advertise it
  - Fantastic documentation
  - Get a bunch of YouTube composers to make sample libraries for it